 SELECTED INTERNET SITES WITH INFORMATION ON THE OVERLAP BETWEEN CHILD MALTREATMENT AND DOMESTIC VIOLENCE

 Listed below are selected Internet sites that focus on the overlap between child abuse and neglect and domestic violence.
-These sites provide information and resources addressing issues such as the effects of witnessing domestic violence on children, collaboration between domestic violence advocates and child protective services, and current programs.
+These sites provide information and resources addressing issues such as the effects of witnessing domestic violence on children, a collaboration between domestic violence advocates and child protective services, and current programs.

 Administration for Children and Families (ACF)

 This online fact sheet describes ACF funded activities that reflect the Department of Health and Human Services’ ongoing focus on domestic violence, child maltreatment, and child welfare issues.
-Projects highlighted on this site include battered women’s shelters and services, five national resource centers, a national toll-free hotline for victims of domestic violence, community and school-based programs, and prevention services for children at risk of abuse and neglect.
+Projects highlighted on this site include battered women’s shelters and services, five national resource centers, a national toll-free hotline for victims of domestic violence, community, and school-based programs, and prevention services for children at risk of abuse and neglect.

 Family Violence Prevention Fund (FVPF)

 The Family Violence Prevention Fund is a national non-profit organization that focuses on domestic violence education, prevention, and public policy reform.
 The Fund co-sponsored the development of two national domestic violence and child welfare training curricula, “Domestic Violence: A National Curriculum for Family Preservation Practitioners,” and “Domestic Violence: A National Curriculum for Children’s Protective Services.”
-This site includes fact sheets on the effects of domestic violence on children, a full text version of the publication “Domestic Violence: Creating Community Partnerships For Safe Families: Suggested Components of an Effective Child Welfare Response to Domestic Violence,” and links to other relevant organizations.
+This site includes fact sheets on the effects of domestic violence on children, a full-text version of the publication “Domestic Violence: Creating Community Partnerships For Safe Families: Suggested Components of an Effective Child Welfare Response to Domestic Violence,” and links to other relevant organizations.

 The Minnesota Center Against Violence & Abuse (MINCAVA) operates this electronic clearinghouse, which provides scholarly papers on battered women and their children, a searchable database on the link between child maltreatment and woman battering, bibliographies, and links to additional resources.